 The International Journal of Aging and Society reviewers are assigned to articles based on their academic interests and scholarly expertise.
 In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged in the volume that includes the article(s) they reviewed.
 The reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.
 In order to protect anonymity, reviewers will be credited by volume rather than issue.
 This credit will appear in the fourth issue of each journal's volume.

-When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The International Journal of Aging and Society.
+When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The Journal of Aging and Social Change.

-The guidance that reviewers supply is invaluable and helps to shape The International Journal of Aging and Society.
+The guidance that reviewers supply is invaluable and helps to shape The Journal of Aging and Social Change.

 Participating in the review process is a great way to gain firsthand experience with the publishing process.